 Asheq’s poster titled “A task-specific deep-learning-based denoising approach for myocardial perfusion SPECT” received honorable mention for the SPIE Medical imaging Best Poster award!
 The link to the paper is here.
 Congratulations Asheq!

-Zitong was awarded the first place in the Physics of Medical Imaging Student Paper Award for his paper titled “Development and task-based evaluation of a scatter-window projection and deep learning-based transmission-less attenuation compensation method for myocardial perfusion SPECT”.
-Additionally, he was also a finalist for the Robert F. Wagner All-Conference Best Student Paper Award for […]
+Zitong was awarded Physics of Medical Imaging Best Paper Award for his paper titled “Development and task-based evaluation of a scatter-window projection and deep learning-based transmission-less attenuation compensation method for myocardial perfusion SPECT”.
+Additionally, he was also a finalist for the Robert F. Wagner All-Conference Best Student Paper Award for this paper.
+Here is the […]

 Excited to share that our paper on best practices for evaluation of AI algorithms is now published in the Journal of Nuclear Medicine!
 This was a huge multi-institutional effort within the SNMMI AI task force evaluation team, that I had the honor of leading.
 Link to download paper here.
 Media reception to the paper: Auntminnie, […]